 NOTICE OF LICENSURE

-Cruz Insurance Agency, Inc. is licensed to conduct business in the Commonwealth of Pennsylvania.
+Cruz Insurance LLC is licensed to conduct business in the Commonwealth of Pennsylvania.
 The information on this site is a solicitation to conduct business only in the aforementioned state of authority.